 Another way Amex has tried to limit card churn is with the once per lifetime rule.
 It states that you can only get one sign-up bonus per card even if you cancel it and reapply for it later.
 So you’ll get that 25,000-point bonus from the Amex Premier Rewards Gold only once, no matter how many times you cancel and reapply.

-There are two caveats to this rule.
-First, if you cancel a card and reapply later when the sign-up bonus is bigger, Amex might grant you the difference between the bonuses.
+There is one caveat to this rule.
+If you cancel a card and reapply later when the sign-up bonus is bigger, Amex might grant you the difference between the bonuses.
 For example, if you got a 40,000-point bonus for a Platinum card, cancelled it, and then reapplied when there was a 100,000-point bonus, you might be able to get the difference of 60,000 points.
 Be sure to call Amex first to confirm that this rule applies to your situation before getting the new card.